kgmann/visage_asr/docs/API_DOC.md

 `body:`

+___

-`"config":` Dictionnary of configurations (file extension, fequence rates etc...).
-For the moment only wav files are supported and the frequence is fixed so we didn't implement config yet.
+> `"config":` Dictionnary of configurations (file format, file extension, fequence rates etc...).
+For the moment only **{'wav', 'ogg', 'mp3', 'gsm'}** format are supported and we just need to specify the "format" in the config (The other configurations may be implemented later).
+> `"format":` The "format" field inside "config" is the format of the audio file.
+Once the format is given all the required conversion are automatically done in the backend.

+___

-`"audio":` Dictionnary which contain either "content "or "uri".
+>`"audio":` Dictionnary which contain either "content "or "uri".
 Only one of them but not both.

-`"uri":` The "uri" key can be used to get audio file's uri so the server will fetch itself.
+>`"uri":` The "uri" key can be used to get audio file's uri so the server will fetch itself.
 This parameter is not yet supported for the moment.

-`"content":` The "content" key is when the user pass the audio file directly in the request by encoding it base64. *(You can use the command `$ base64 source_audio_file -w 0 > dest_audio_file` ) to convert data to base64 on linux systems.
+>`"content":` The "content" key is when the user pass the audio file directly in the request by encoding it base64. *(You can use the command `$ base64 source_audio_file -w 0 > dest_audio_file` ) to convert data to base64 on linux systems.
 You can look for other tools or clients libraries to do it, according to your your needs, there are several ones.*

+___

 **NB :** *Remember, as this is a REST API, we want to pass the audio file to the server via json so we have to encode it base64 first.*